-- i.
-If Staff or a Volunteer choose to drive to a business meeting instead of flying, he or she shall only be reimbursed for whichever is the lowest amount the current market price of an economy/coach airfare ticket from the airport nearest to their home to the final destination OR the mileage reimbursement rate of number of miles driven, multiplied by the IRS approved mileage rate.
+- If Staff or a Volunteer choose to drive to a business meeting instead of flying, he or she shall only be reimbursed for whichever is the lowest amount - the current market price of an economy/coach airfare ticket from the airport nearest to their home to the final destination OR the mileage reimbursement rate of number of miles driven, multiplied by the IRS approved mileage rate.
 The same policy is in place for Staff or Volunteer choosing to fly to a business meeting instead of driving.
 For example: - 1.
-If a Volunteer lives in Parachute and needs to attend a meeting in Denver, which is 400 miles, round trip, they would be reimbursed at .655 (IRS rate in 2023) per mile for a total cost of \$262.
+If a Volunteer lives in Parachute and needs to attend a meeting in Denver, which is 400 miles, round trip, they would be reimbursed at the current IRS reimbursable rate for the year they traveled in.
 If the Volunteer were able find a local flight to Denver for a lesser amount, they would be able to fly vs. drive. - ii.
 Staff or Volunteers wishing to fly vs. drive to a meeting must share the details and overall expected costs with CEO prior to booking a flight.
 Other financial factors (transportation from airport, airport parking, etc.) will be taken into consideration prior to approval.